 4. Could this have been prevented?
 How?

 4 - CASE STUDY: The Over-Achiever - Cynthia is an excellent educator.
-With years of classroom experience and some administrative background in K-12, she's a valuable asset to DGEV.
-She prides her herself in going the extra mile in helping her students, colleagues and supervisor at DGEV.
+With years of classroom experience and some administrative background in K-12, she's a valuable asset to MILO.
+She prides her herself in going the extra mile in helping her students, colleagues and supervisor at MILO.
 Many refer to her as the Over-Achiever.
 Unfortunately, the less than complementary definition of the term "Over-Achiever" is often being applied.
 Cynthia tends to volunteer a lot.
 For example, she volunteered for a new committee called the Academic Support Committee which was established to assist the LC Lead Coordinator with teacher scheduling and other operational items.
 There are other people on this committee but Cynthia always seems to be the one that becomes the most deeply involved in the majority of items.

-The perception among colleagues on the committee and other teachers at DGEV is that she wants to take over the role of the LC as she doesn't seem to allow others to participate.
-The LC tends to go to Cynthia a lot since she's always so helpful and participative.
-In addition, the LC is burdened with additional academic programs at DGEV running simultaneously.
-Cynthia has offered to help and it would certainly take some pressure off of the LC.
-Many teachers have decided not to associate with Cynthia.
-Questions: 1.
-What would the appropriate response by administrators be to improve the current situation and/or to avoid similar situations in the future?
+- The perception among colleagues on the committee and other teachers at MILO is that she wants to take over the role of the LC as she doesn't seem to allow others to participate. - The LC tends to go to Cynthia a lot since she's always so helpful and participative.
+As well, the LC is burdened with additional academic programs at MILO running simultaneously.
+Cynthia has offered to help and it would certainly take some pressure off of the LC. - Many teachers have decided not to associate with Cynthia.

+1. What would the appropriate response by administrators be to improve the current situation and/or to avoid similar situations in the future?

 2. As a member of the teaching staff, would you break off all contact with Cynthia?
 Why?

-- 5 CASE STUDY: The Witness George was in his 3rd month teaching at DGEV.
-As the type of person that is always very aware of his surroundings, George noticed one day that a colleague, another teacher, had alcohol on his breath.
-George knew his colleague wasn't teaching that day so he did not give it any more consideration.
+5 - CASE STUDY: The Witness - George was in his 3rd month teaching at MILO.
+As the type of person there is always very aware of his surroundings, George noticed one day that a colleague, another teacher, had alcohol on his breath.
+George knew that his colleague wasn't teaching that day so he did not give it any more consideration.
 Three days later he noticed the same thing; his colleague (Lou) had alcohol on his breath, this time, before class sessions began.
 This worried him a bit so he went and told the Lead Coordinator LC what he had witnessed.
 He had heard that another teacher saw Lou with an open beer can in his pocket and yet another had smelled alcohol on his breath.
 This really worried George as he was now thinking that Lou might be an alcoholic.
-The fact that he was teaching children made George even more alarmed. - Teachers continue to tell the LC about the situation. - Lou's behavior is becoming increasingly odd.
+The fact that he was teaching children made George even more alarmed.

-Q

-• The LC is worried about the children and also about the morale of the teaching staff. • Lou has been warned by administrators that this behavior goes against contract. uesti ions: 1.
-Did George to the right thing?
+- Teachers continue to tell the LC about the situation. - Lou's behavior is becoming increasingly odd. - The LC is worried about the children and also about the morale of the teaching staff. - Lou has been warned by administrators as this behavior goes against contract.

+1. Did George to the right thing?
 Why?

 2. What should be done now?
-2 Could administrators have provented I on from being hired?
-How?

 3. Could administrators have prevented Lou from being hired?
 How?